turbot/flowpipe-docs/docs/reference/config-files/integration/slack.md

 ### Create the Flowpipe Integration

 Now that the app is created, we will create a new Slack integration in Flowpipe.
 If you don't already have one, create a `flowpipe.fpc` in your config directory (usually `~/.flowpipe/config/`).
 Create a [Slack Integration](/docs/reference/config-files/integration/slack).
-Set the `token` and `signing_secret` to the values for your slack app, and set the channel to whichever slack channel you would like to use as the default channel.
+Set the `token` and `signing_secret` to the values for your slack app, and set the channel to whichever Slack channel you would like to use as the default channel.

 ```hcl
 integration "slack" "default" {